farzana0/pgm_graph_inference/README.md

 source setup.sh
 ```

+## Usage

 To generate data to reproduce experiments, run

 ```bash
 bash prepare_tree_experiment.sh  # for main experiment 1
 ```

+To train the GNN inference, use `train.py`.
+Finally, use `./experiments/run_exps.py` to specify the way to compare a trained GNN with other inference methods.

 ## References